 Chevy Chase Real Estate

 While Chevy Chase includes a sprinkling of condo and apartments buildings, the community is primarily comprised of tidy single-family homes surrounded by mature trees.
-The Chevy Chase community is known as being upscale, livable, and distinctive, and it frequently tops local "best places to live" lists.
+The Chevy Chase community is known as being upscale, livable, and distinctive, and frequently tops local "best places to live" lists.
 While most homes are constructed of brick and have small yards ideal for gardening, playing hide-and-seek, or fetch with kids and dogs, Colonials, Victorians, Tudors and Cape Cods can coexist beautifully here.

 Recreation in Chevy Chase

-Chevy Chase is home to three parks: Rock Creek, Lafayette and Livingston parks.
+Chevy Chase is home to three parks: Rock Creek, Lafayette Square and Livingston parks.
 Rock Creek Park, which borders the Chevy Chase neighborhood on the northwest, is a D.C. treasure reminiscent of New York's Central Park.
 Here, you'll find golfing, tennis courts, walking and equestrian trails, but more importantly you'll be transported to an oasis of flora, fauna, and gurgling streams that will make you forget you're in the heart of a city.
 In Lafayette Park, enjoy playgrounds, tennis courts and baseball fields.
-Livingston Park, which is part of the Chevy Chase Rec Center, offers baseball fields, tennis courts, a dog park, a small water park, playgrounds, and summer camps.
+Livingston Park, which is part of the Chevy Chase Rec Center, offers baseball fields, tennis courts, a dog park, a small water park, playgrounds and summer camps.